The Peace Tour

 Perhaps it is in moments like these that we can realize what we have been living for.

 The former mayor believed that the greater the darkness in tragedy, the greater the light on the other side.
+I realized that was the great ideal of the Kaiten.

 Observation Deck-Map No.23